xagun/credit-card-anomaly-encoder/README.md

 # Credit Card Fraud Detection

-The dataset I have used for this project is taken from Kaggle.
+The dataset I have used for this project is taken from Kaggle. <br />
-This is an open source dataset which can be used for research purposes.
+This is an open source dataset which can be used for research purposes.<br />
 The dataset can be downloaded from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud